 Specific application deadlines and requirements are available through the Office of Graduate Admissions.

 For policies governing all graduate programs, see AP.6 Graduate Policies.

 Reduction of Credit

 Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 24 credits with a master's degree in statistics, mathematics, or similar discipline, or by 30 credits with a Master's degree from the George Mason University Department of Statistics.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
+Reduction of credit requires the approval of the Director(s) of the PhD program in Statistical Science or designee and the dean or designee of the school.
 They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.